FPGArtktic/copilot-export-json-to-markdown/README.md

 - Converts JSON files to Markdown with a single click
 - Configurable input and output folders
 - Accessible via ribbon icon or command palette
+- Properly formats all code blocks in the Markdown output
+- Native integration with Obsidian's file system API
+- Preserves JSON structure while making it readable in Markdown format

 ### Installation
 1. Copy the `json-to-md-obsidian` folder to your Obsidian vault's plugins directory: